ros2/design/articles/node_lifecycle.md

 ## Extensions

-This lifecycle will be required to be supported throughout the toolchainm as such this design is not intended to be extended with additional states.
+This lifecycle will be required to be supported throughout the toolchain as such this design is not intended to be extended with additional states.
 It is expected that there will be more complicated application specific state machines.
 They may exist inside of any lifecycle state or at the macro level these lifecycle states are expected to be useful primitives as part of a supervisory system.